-Living in the shadows of tourist infested neighbour, Lombok has remained an underrated paradise.
-The little Indonesian island has everything you’d expect from a tropical paradise without any of the negatives brought on by the toxic hordes of convenience demanding tourists.
+Living in the shadows of its tourist-infested neighbour, Lombok has remained an underrated paradise.
+The little Indonesian island has everything you’d expect from a tropical paradise without any of the negatives brought on by the toxic hordes of convenience-demanding tourists.
 With just a dash of civilization and a generous amount of undisturbed natural beauty, there are plenty of highlights hidden amongst the landscapes of Lombok.

 This little island packs a big punch!
 Though you could spend many weeks exploring the countless number of things to see, for those on a time limit, here are the top 15 highlights on Lombok.

 Placed precariously along the ring of fire, Indonesia has many incredible volcanoes!
 The Balinese believe there are three sacred mountains; Bali’s Agung, Java’s Bromo, and the most beautiful of them all, Mount Rinjani on Lombok.